canonka/todoflask/README.md

-# todoflask
+# blogflask

-To Do List project with Flask
+Blog project with Flask